Kishor1536/SafeMind-AI-AI-powered-chatbot-for-safe-conversations-mental-health-support/README.md

-Got it 👍 You want a `README.md` for your GitHub repo that explains what this project does, how to run it, and gives people a good overview.
-Here’s a clean draft for your Markdown file:

 ---
 # 🧠 Enhanced Character.AI Chatbot with Suicide Prevention & RAG Recommendations

 This project is an **AI-powered chatbot** that integrates **Character.AI**, **Groq LLM**, and **LangChain RAG** to provide: